quimortiz/motion_planning_app/README.md

 # Motion Planning App

-A small web app for solving motion planning problems in robotics.
-Play around with differnt problems and plannar, and updload you own motion planning problems!
-Excellent for understanding and visualizing different planners.
+A small web application for solving motion planning problems in robotics.
+Experiment with different problems and planners, and upload your own motion planning problems!
+It's excellent for understanding and visualizing various planners.

-Motion Planning App is just a small web app around the C++/Python Package DynoRRT.
-To solve problems on your local computer with state-of-the-art performance,you can just use:
+The Motion Planning App is a compact web application built around the C++/Python package DynoRRT.
+To solve problems on your local computer with state-of-the-art performance, you can simply use:

 ```
 pip3 install pydynorrt